 Growing the same variety continuously will lead to an increase in the presence of pathotypes virulent on that particular variety and put increased pressure on effective resistance genes.

-Find the latest varietal resistance ratings for your region at NVT Disease Ratings | NVT (grdc.com.au).
+For the latest varietal resistance ratings for your region, head to NVT (grdc.com. au).